k2-fsa/snowfall/egs/librispeech/asr/simple_v1/RESULTS.md

 Results when adding SpecAugment with the schedule proposed in the original paper that introduces it;
 best results were obtained with 80 rather than 40 filter banks.

+Training log and tensorboard log can be found at <https://github.com/k2-fsa/snowfall/pull/143>.

 Average over last 5 epochs
 2021-03-26 19:23:07,097 INFO [mmi_att_transformer_decode.py:331] [test-clean] %WER 6.90% [3627 / 52576, 502 ins, 310 del, 2815 sub ]